amnmalik/GCAM_UK_NZ/README.md

-# Uttarakhand Net-Zero modelling results
+# Uttarakhand GCAM model

-Contains .dat files for final runs for Gujarat Net-Zero project.
-It contains all code and figures used for UK NZ work.
+GCAM version used for the analysis